Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 Where:

 - `<YOUR_USERNAME>` is the user of the host
-- `<YOUR_IP_ADDRESS>` is the ip address of the gateway of the network created for the container.
+- `<YOUR_IP_ADDRESS>` is the IP address of the gateway of the network created for the container.
 If we use the Dockerfile above as an example, it would be `172.40.0.1`.
 - `<YOUR_COOKIE>` is the same cookie as the one defined in the `entrypoint.sh` file.
 In our case, it would be `my_cookie`.

 <video style="max-width: 730px;" src="https://user-images.githubusercontent.com/35641748/207707176-2dd2acad-15be-4d5c-94a0-8c6912b9ed16.mp4" controls="controls"></video>